stovag/Youwakeupin.../README.md

 # Youwakeupin...
-"You wake up in...: is a project for the course of informatics in humanistic sciences, made by Evangelos Stogiannos.
+"You wake up in...: is a project for the course of informatics in humanistic sciences, made by Evangelos Stogiannos, student of the Ionian University, Department of Informatics.